AmyJeanes/Transformers-Notebooks/README.md

 Make sure Python 3.10+ is installed on your system before running any commands.

+The latest CUDA toolkit is installed (if using a Nvidia GPU): https://developer.nvidia.com/cuda-downloads

 All commands must be ran in the folder of this repository e.g. `C:\_git\maya`

 ## Create virtual environment